open-contracting/standard/standard/docs/en/schema/codelists.md

 A **closed codelist** provides **mandatory codes** and publishers should only use values provided in the official list.
 Changes to closed codelists should take place through the governance and revision process for the schema.

-Codes are case sensitive, and are generally provided as english language camelCase.
+Codes are case sensitive, and are generally provided as English language camelCase.
 Codes values should not be translated, through the OCDS team will work with publishers to provide alternative translations of code titles and definitions.

 ## Open Codelists